What exactly is VoIP and is it right for me?

-Traditionally voice conversations were carried over a single line that ultimately terminated into a local telephone exchange.
-Although this still applies to most users the significant improvement in data connections has resulted in the ability for voice to be carried over a bandwidth.
+Traditionally voice conversations were carried over a single line that routed through a local telephone exchange, area telephone exchange another local telephone exchange and ultimately the distant end telephone.
+Although this still applies to many users, the significant improvement in data connections has resulted in the ability for voice to be carried over an internet connection.
 This means that multiple voice conversations can take place on what is effectively a single connection.
 The number of conversations that can take place is dependent upon the bandwidth that is available and importantly the UPLOAD.
 A voice conversation requires around 100k of bandwidth, therefore, an upload of 1Mb will allow around 10 simultaneous conversations.

 So what’s the first step?
 Simply find out the type of data connectivity you have access to.
 Most organisations in the UK should have access to products such as ADSL2+ as a minimum.
 If you have access to Superfast Broadband (FTTC) then generally you will also have access to the ability to have a managed broadband installed over which you would be potentially able run both voice and data.